-According to its own information, Campact is a citizens' movement with which over 2 million people fight for progressive politics.
+According to its own information, Campact is a citizens' movement with over 2 million people fighting for progressive politics.
 The topics of the petitions are diverse and range from climate protection and animal welfare to trade policy, corporate lawsuits and diesel driving bans.

 On this platform, you can contact the European Parliament directly and exercise your right to petition.
-Thus, the EU offers you the chance to directly participate in political decisions or to demand adjustments.
+The EU thus offers you the opportunity to participate directly in political decisions or to demand changes.

 Start online petitions - the 10 best tips

-I can't very well conclude this post without giving you a few more valuable tips on how to successfully run an online petition.
+I can't finish this article without giving you a few valuable tips on how to successfully carry out an online petition.
 Here are 10 tips to help you collect as many signatures as possible for your cause:

 1. petition reason

 Of course, you should have a legitimate reason for starting your petition that is also close to the hearts of many others.
-Ideally, your concern should have a current reference - then your demand will spread even faster.
+Ideally, your cause should have a current relevance - then your demand will spread much faster.

 2. platform selection

-In principle, you are in good hands with the major platforms.
-But if you want to start an online petition for the rainforest, for example, specific networks like Rainforest.org even greater chances of success.
+You are basically in good hands with the big platforms.
+However, if you want to start an online petition for the rainforest, for example, specific networks such as Rainforest.org even greater chances of success.

 3. Fact check the petition

 Simple assertions will not be signed.
-You must back up your call for signatures with honest and verified statistics and facts.
-Only then can you fully convince others of your intention and carry them along.
+You must back up your request for signatures with honest and verified statistics and facts.
+Only then will you be able to fully convince others of your project and win them over.

 4. clean formulation

 In the end, it's the wording that counts.
-Choose a snappy title and a challenging goal and let the viewers of the petition feel why they can make the world a better place with a signature.
+Choose a snappy title and an ambitious goal and let the viewers of the petition feel why they can make the world a better place by signing it.

 5. pictures and videos